If you’re new here, learn about me and what this site’s about. Then, you can read my first and second experiments for context.

 I have a small team who can help: a writer, graphic designer, email marketer, and social media manager.
 They know how Roasty and SwimU work.
 However, I would like to try something a little different with this site.

 I want to hire a writer who homebrews.
-I’ll first reach out the Money Lab readers, then the FinCon community (full of freelance writers who maybe homebrew), then a few more people I know who freelance.
+I’ll first reach out to the Money Lab readers, then the FinCon community (full of freelance writers who maybe homebrew), then a few more people I know who freelance.

 NOTE: If you’re reading this, and would like to write about homebrewing for this site, shoot me an email with a sample article.